-You can do this in 2 parts sorting one day, making a rainbow the next or if I was still teaching I’d do this as a cooperative group project.
-My 4 year old did all the way up to putting the trash on then lost interest until I started putting some on and he ran back to the table saying he could do it better (is everything a competition in your house too?
+You can do this in 2 parts – sorting one day, making a rainbow the next or if I was still teaching I’d do this as a cooperative group project.
+My 4-year-old did all the way up to putting the trash on then lost interest until I started putting some on.
+He ran back to the table saying he could do it better (is everything a competition in your house too?
 Sigh) so we did the gluing together.
-Make sure whatever materials you use that they are safe for the age/ability of child you are doing this with.
+Make sure whatever materials you use are safe for the age/ability of child you are doing this with.

 - Gather your materials.
 You will need a large piece of paper (I used a grocery bag cut open), glue, scissors, colored pencils/markers, 7 small containers, small squares of paper in the colors of the rainbow, a mixed mess of “garbage ” -paper/buttons/foam/plastic toys/ribbon in the colors of the rainbow.

-- Next fill a container up with all the “garbage”
+- Next, fill a container up with all the “garbage”

-- Start sorting.
+- Start sorting by color.